-Visit the Library website for full information about resources and services to support your studies.
+The Library is open 24/6+ during term time, hours vary during vacation periods.
+Visit the Library website for opening hours, and information about resources and services to support your studies.

 - Enterprise catalogue - to find books and e-books for your studies